hoshikawa2/DataflowSparkStreamDemo/README.md

 ## Task 8: Understand the Java Code

-This demos were created in Java and this code can be portable to Python with no problem.
+This demo was created in Java and this code can be portable to Python with no problem.
-The demo were divided in 2 parts:

-    Application to Publish in a Kafka Streaming Application to Consume from a Kafaka Streaming

-Both applications, to prove the efficience and scalability, were developed to show some possibilities in a common use case of an integration process.
-So both code show these examples:
+The application, to prove the efficience and scalability, was developed to show some possibilities in a common use case of an integration process.

-    Read a CSV file with 1,000,000 of lines
-    Prepare the ADW Wallet to connect through a JDBC Connection Insert the 1,000,000 of CSV data into the ADW database Execute a SQL sentence to query an ADW table Execute a SQL sentence to JOIN a CSV dataset with an ADW dataset table Perform a loop of the CSV dataset to demonstrate an iteration with the data Operate with Kafka Streaming
+    Connect to the Kafka Stream and read the data Process JOINS with an ADW table to build a useful information Output a CSV file with every useful information came from Kafka

 Oracle Cloud Dataflow is a managed service for Apache Spark.
 This demo can be executed in your local machine and can be deployed into the Dataflow instance to run as a job execution.
 The workflow for a developer is very easy and fast.